-Applicants to physician assistant undergrad programs need to have a high school diploma or GED.
+Applicants to physician assistant undergraduate programs need to have a high school diploma or GED.
 ACT or SAT scores are expected.
 Some schools require previous exposure to the healthcare industry.

 The first two years of a PA bachelor's degree program are spent learning theory, and the last two years are comprised of clinical work.
 Lectures involve anatomy, biology and chemistry.
-Class topics are:
+Common courses Include: